Benjamin Činčila

 Benjamin Činčila (born 26 January 1996) is a Czech politician from the KDU-ČSL.
 He was elected to the Chamber of Deputies in the 2025 Czech parliamentary election.

 Biography

 Činčila is an economist who was chief analyst of the Ministry of Labour and Social Affairs.
 He was head of the party's youth wing.

+On 24 April 2026, Činčila was elected 1st Vice-Chairman in a KDU-ČSL leadership election, with 239 out of 264 votes, being the only candidate.